KnightZhang625/TESLA/README.md

   <a href="http://nlp_architect.nervanasys.com/developer_guide.html">Contributing</a> -->
 </h4>

-TESLA is an open source platform for rewriting the [nlp-architect](http://nlp_architect.nervanasys.com/#) by Intel. in TensorFlow 1.15.
+TESLA is an open source platform for rewriting the [nlp-architect](http://nlp_architect.nervanasys.com/#) by Intel®. in TensorFlow 1.15.
 Double Salute to the team.
 "If I have seen further it is by standing on the shoulders of Giants." --- Isaac Newton in 1675.

 ## Overview